sunnybirman/Statista/README.md

 **Approach**
 This is my approach to the problem

+**Database**
+- Used Hashmap to store Booking Details in memory
+- For quick lookup through the Department, used another Hasmap to work as an in memory index.

 **Repository layer**
-- Used Hashmap to store Booking Details in memory
-- For quick lookup through Department, used another Hasmap to work as index.
 - Repository implementation is loosely coupled, in future we can change behavior just by adding another implementation
+- Since we are not using JPA/Databases, implemented transaction management manually
+- Handled multiple thread race conditions through the use of synchronized methods

 **Service Layer**
 - Service implementation is loosely coupled, in future we can change behavior just by adding another implementation
 - Notification service is also loosely coupled with Service Implementation
-- Mocked the email notification behavior, just by looging.
-In the production that should be handled by a decoupled Kafka application
+- Mocked the email notification behavior, by logging.
+In production that should be handled by a decoupled Kafka application

 **Controller**
   - Used swagger to document API for easy adoption
   - Business logic is separate from API documentation

+**Input validation**
+- Used Springs validation for request input validation

+**Exception Handling**
+- Added global exception handler to handle exceptions and return respective Response back to the user

 **Testing**
 - Added Junit for Controller, Service, Repository implementation
 - Code coverage is more than 70%

+**Logging**
+- Used SLF4J for logging

 **Task**

 **Prerequisites**

 - JDK 8